owenconnor/olio_test/README.md

 ### Configure the Database
 From within that directory type the command `rails db:test:create` in order to set up a SQLite Database which you can use locally for viewing the app.
 After that use the command `rails db:migrate` to update the database structure to the schema required for the application to function.
+Alternatively you can use the command `rails db:setup` which will perform both of the above commands.
+Alternatively you can use the command `rails db:prepare` which will perform both of the above commands along with running the seed file, if there was one.

 ### Start the server
 To start the rails server type `rails s` in the terminal.
 This will create a rails server and enable you to use the application via the browser.